Required Commercial Lease Disclosures: AB 2093

 Close up of agreement being signed.

 Back in 2016 Governor Jerry Brown signed AB 2093 into California law.
 The new legislation amended SB 1186 to incorporate a new disclosure that must be included in all commercial leases executed after January 1, 2017.
-The objective of the CASp disclosure is to establish a dialog between perspective tenants and landlords about: ADA violations that exist, who is responsible for accessibility improvements and which party assumes liability in the event that an ADA lawsuit is filed.
+The objective of the CASp disclosure is to establish a dialog between prospective tenants and landlords about: ADA violations that exist, who is responsible for accessibility improvements and which party assumes liability in the event that an ADA lawsuit is filed.

 It is common for existing facilities to have construction-related barriers to accessibility.
 Some properties only have small barriers such as non-compliant signage that can be easily replaced.
 Others have more significant barriers like non-compliant parking, inaccessible entrances and restrooms that lack accessible features.
 Whenever a facility fails to fully comply with the ADA Standards or local accessibility requirements, there is legal exposure that all parties should be aware of.
 AB 2093 provides notice to the tenant that a CASp inspection is a valuable resource to identify those barriers and mitigate the risks of an ADA lawsuit.